-• The document titled "NVIDIA Drivers for Windows: Release 50 Notes" enables add-in-card (AIC) producers and original equipment manufacturers (OEMs) to monitor performance improvements and bug fixes in the driver.
+• The documents titled NVIDIA Drivers for Windows: Release 50 Notes describe performance improvements and bug fixes in the ForceWare graphics drivers.
+These documents enable add-in-card (AIC) producers and original equipment manufacturers (OEMs) to monitor performance improvements and bug fixes in the driver.